giovanniboscu/continuous-section-field/actions-examples/openandthin/README_mixed_torsion_didactic_case.md

 7. **Validation/consistency checks**

 ---

-## 12. Final technical takeaway

-This case is a high-quality didactic benchmark because it is:

-- small enough to inspect by hand
-- rich enough to show fundamental torsion mechanisms
-- explicit enough to avoid hidden assumptions
-- extensible to curved/complex closed cells

 In short, it is an excellent bridge between **classical Scienza delle Costruzioni** torsion theory and **modern declarative computational modeling** in CSF.